Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/add-teams.md

 ---
-title: Mapping IdP Developer Teams to Konnect Dev Portal
+title: Add Developer Teams from Identity Providers
 content_type: how-to
 ---

-A common scenario in Konnect Dev Portal is the ability to import existing developer Teams from your IDP, and mapping their permissions in Konnect.
+A common scenario for a Dev Portal the ability to import existing developer teams from a third-party identity providers (IdP), and map their permissions to elements in {{site.konnect_short_name}}.

 In this guide, we'll show you how to enable OIDC Team Mapping with Okta.
-Note: You can use this functionality on any IDP.
+This functionality works with any IdP that conforms to OIDC standards, including Auth0 and Azure AD.

 ## Prerequisites
-* An IDP configured in Konnect (OIDC or DCR) for [application registration](konnect/dev-portal/applications/enable-app-reg/)
+* An IdP configured in Konnect (OIDC or DCR) for [application registration](konnect/dev-portal/applications/enable-app-reg/)
-* A team created in your IDP
+* A team created in your IdP
-* SSO enabled on your Dev Portal (ensure the login URI is properly set to your Konnect Dev Portal)
+* SSO enabled on your Dev Portal, ensuring the login URI is properly set to your Dev Portal.

 Note: In order to use OIDC Team Mappings, you must enable RBAC to have the ability to create Teams (you can disable RBAC afterwards if you don't want to use it).

 ## Map developer teams

-In this scenario, you want to map the permissions (scopes, claims, etc) from your group of developers in Okta, to your organization's team in Konnect.
+In this scenario, you want to map the permissions, including scopes and claims from your group of developers in Okta to your organization's team in {{site.konnect_short_name}}.

 In Okta: